StuDocu/cacheable-entities/README.md

 // Get a blocking cache result in the API endpoint. resolve(SyncCache::class)->get($query);
 ```

+##### Without cache
+To get a new fresh value of the entity, you can simply call `@get` on any instance of a cacheable entity.
+This will compute the value without interacting with the cache.

 ### Serialization/Unserialization
 In some cases, you don't want to cache the actual value but rather the metadata of the value, for example, an array of ids.